 It is very unusual when a recently discovered gemstone has a huge impact on the world gemstone market.
-It happened with paraiba tourmaline in the 1990's.
-But the case of tanzanite in the 1960's is even more intriguing.
+It happened with Paraiba tourmaline in the 1990s.
+But the case of tanzanite in the 1960s is even more intriguing.

-Tanzanite is very rare and the demand for them has really pushed their marketing and, more recently, market manipulation.
-Tanzanite got its first big push into the market with the help of Tiffany & Co., who gave it the new name "tanzanite" and mounted a major advertising campaign in 1969.
+Top grade, certified faceted tanzanite gems can sell for prices up to $1200 per carat, especially large tanzanite gems.
+Tanzanite is very rare and the demand for it has really pushed its price up.
+Tanzanite got its first big push into the market with the help of Tiffany & Co., who gave it the name "tanzanite" and mounted a major advertising campaign in 1969.

-Tiffany showed great enthusiasm and hype for tanzanite as Henry Platt, the grandson of Louis Comfort Tiffany, described tanzanite as being "the most beautiful blue stone to be discovered in over 2000 years."
+Tiffany showed great enthusiasm and hype for tanzanite as Henry Platt, the grandson of Louis Comfort Tiffany, described tanzanite as being "the most beautiful blue stone to be discovered in over 2000 years".

 TanzaniteOne once had the idea to market tanzanite as 'the' birthstone.
-Tanzanite had already been added as an alternate birthstone for December by the American Gem Trade Association in 2002.
-But TanzaniteOne wanted to achieve greater recognition -- they wanted tanzanite to be given on the birth of every child, regardless of month, using the slogan "Be Born to Tanzanite," and making connections to Masai tribal birth practices.
+Tanzanite had already been added as an alternative birthstone for December by the American Gem Trade Association in 2002.
+But TanzaniteOne wanted to achieve greater recognition - they wanted tanzanite to be given on the birth of every child, regardless of the month.
+So they used the slogan "Be Born to Tanzanite", and made connections to Masai tribal birth practices.

 However, we believe that tanzanite should be cherished for its own natural beauty, rather than heavily marketed.
 For those who love colored gemstones, tanzanite certainly has its place.
 Predictions are that the mines in Northern Tanzania will be worked out within 15 years, so it is certainly worth investing in tanzanite now; especially large and "intense" top grade tanzanite gems.